Swan Lake (Bourne)

 Matthew Bourne's Swan Lake is a contemporary ballet based on the Russian romantic work Swan Lake, from which it takes the music by Tchaikovsky and the broad outline of the plot.
-Bourne's rendering is best known for having the traditionally female parts of the swans danced by men.
+The ballet centres on a prince who feels trapped by his duties and emotionally neglected by his distant mother.
+At the peak of his despair, he meets a swan that embodies his desire for freedom and love.
+Bourne's interpretation is best known for having the traditionally female parts of the swans danced by men.

+Produced by Adventures in Motion Pictures with Bourne as director and choreographer, the original ballet premiered in London at Sadler's Wells Theatre on 9 November 1995 and ran until 25 November.
+The original cast included Scott Ambler as the Prince, Adam Cooper as the Swan and the Stranger, Emily Piercy as the Prince's Girlfriend, and Fiona Chadwick as the Queen.
+The production received widespread critical acclaim and commercial success, and received the 1996 Olivier award for Best New Dance Production.

-It was the longest-running ballet in London's West End and on Broadway.
-First staged at Sadler's Wells theatre in London in 1995, it has been performed in the UK, the USA, Europe, Russia, Australia, South Korea, Japan, Israel, China and Singapore.
+The ballet has found significant popularity and commercial success worldwide, with Bourne's choice to use male swans hailed as radical and daring.
+As of 2026, it is the longest-running ballet in London's West End and on Broadway.
+It has been performed in the UK, the USA, Europe, Russia, Australia, South Korea, Japan, Israel, China and Singapore.

+To date, there have been three filmed stage productions, with the 1998 film featuring the original cast.

+Inception and development

+Matthew Bourne had previously adapted The Nutcracker and La Sylphide to contemporary ballet.
+In 1995, his company Adventures in Motion Pictures had six dancers, and required an increase to thirty-two dancers to produce Swan Lake.
+Bourne invited Royal Ballet principals Adam Cooper and Fiona Chadwick to play the Swan/the Stranger and the Queen respectively.
+Lez Brotherston, a set and costume designer with a history of collaboration with Bourne, designed the iconic swan costumes.

 Synopsis

 This synopsis is derived from programme notes and the synopsis provided on the DVD.
 The plot of the ballet revolves around a young crown prince, his distant mother, his desire for freedom and his love portrayed as a swan who has been cursed by an evil sorcerer von Rothbart.